mui/material-ui/docs/src/pages/components/grid/grid.md

 ## Columns

-You can't change the default number of columns (12) with the `columns` prop.
+You can change the default number of columns (12) with the `columns` prop.

 {{"demo": "pages/components/grid/ColumnsGrid.js", "bg": true}}